 How Long Do You Have to File a Lawsuit After a Pedestrian Accident?

-Six years may seem like a long time, but it can be easy to lose track of deadlines when you are dealing with an injury.
+Six years may seem like a long time, but it can be easy to lose track of deadlines when dealing with an injury.
 Pedestrian accident attorneys familiar with Minnesota law can make the most of the filing timeline available to help you build the strongest case possible.

 Minnesota’s personal injury statute of limitations does not affect the pace at which pedestrian accident survivors and liable parties may settle or how long a case may run in civil court.
 If you are asking, “How long does it take to settle a pedestrian accident?” you can discuss the details of your case and estimated timeline with our personal injury lawyers.

-Do I Have a Pedestrian Accident Case?
+Do You Have a Pedestrian Accident Case?
+Contact Milavetz Injury Law, P. A.

 Motorists, bicyclists, and everyone else on the road have to do their part to keep Minnesota’s pedestrians safe.
 If you or a loved one were injured in a pedestrian accident, Milavetz Injury Law is here to advocate for your best interests and protect your rights.
 Our team of experienced pedestrian accident attorneys can help you fight for the financial support you need to cover your post-accident bills.